devvictrix/py-pixel-bot/README.md

 1.  **Configuration (via GUI Editor or JSON):** You define automation tasks in a JSON "profile" file.
 This profile specifies:
     *   `settings`: Global parameters like monitoring interval, `analysis_dominant_colors_k`.
     *   `regions`: Areas of the screen to monitor (name, x, y, width, height).
     *   `templates`: Definitions for template matching (name, relative filename).
-Template images are typically stored in a `templates/` subdirectory next to the profile.
+Template images are stored in a `templates/` subdirectory next to the profile by the GUI.
     *   `rules`: A list of conditions to check and actions to perform.
 Each rule links visual conditions (single or compound, with parameters like OCR confidence, variable captures) in a region to specific actions (which can use captured variables).
 2.  **Bot Runtime (`run` command):**
     *   The bot loads the specified profile.